Contents

 Natural Light.

-Homes are ending up being greener.
+Houses are becoming greener.
 Conserving energy is a major cornerstone of residential LEED accreditation.
 LEED homes use up to 30% less energy than non-LEED homes.
-Skylights bring totally free, clean, natural light into houses, decreasing the amount of synthetic light required in a house.
+Skylights bring totally free, clean, natural light into homes, decreasing the amount of synthetic light needed in a house.

 Heat Gain When Needed.